syam10/Instant-Search-Problem/readme.md

 # Instant-Search-Application
-A sample Django application to search a given query term from csv file using data structures Trie and Linked list
+A sample Django application to search a given query term from csv file to find possible matching words using data structures Trie and Linked list

 ### Installing dependencies